present

 He crafts kitchen tools that draw on his skills in wood, metal, and stone—objects designed for daily use and built to be cherished for generations.
 Many pieces are shaped from recycled and salvaged materials: Emily’s old cutting board, wood from the window frames of their 100-year-old home, and discarded offcuts that carry stories of their own.

-Brutalist in spirit his work embraces honest materials and bold forms.
-Burnt textures, forge marks, and purposeful geometry reflecting the rugged beauty of the materials themselves.
+Brutalist in spirit, his work embraces honest materials and bold forms.
+Burnt textures, forge marks, and purposeful geometry reflect the rugged beauty of the materials themselves.

 Bret aims to create objects that are highly functional and unafraid to show that they are handmade.
 Each batch of knives or utensils offers a chance to improve a detail, refine a process, or push a technique further.
 This incremental, relentless pursuit of improvement guides his work every day.